Dedicated Gen 3

 Dedicated Gen 3 provides a scalable solution as an additional option on top of your existing Grid applications.
 It provides redundant configuration with a minimum of three Virtual Machine instances.
 Every service is replicated across all three virtual machines in a failover configuration (as opposed to sharding, allowing a site to remain up even if one of the VMs is lost entirely.

-Projects will often require a Dedicated production cluster when they require high availability, or they need more resources than normally offered by Platform.sh plans.
-Data location requirements is also common in choosing a Dedicated cluster, such as the need to deploy to a location Platform.sh does not currently have a region, or simply that production data cannot be kept on shared infrastructure.
+Projects often require a dedicated production cluster when they require high availability or need more resources than normally offered by Grid plans.
+Another common reason is data location requirements, such as the need to deploy to a location without a current region or a requirement that production data can’t be kept on shared infrastructure.

-Dedicated Generation 3 works nearly identically to Platform.sh environments, and does not require additional configuration on your part.
+Dedicated Gen 3 works nearly identically to Grid environments and doesn’t require additional configuration on your part.
 The only difference is that of service availability.

-Our existing dedicated infrastructure ensures increased uptime and availability for your applications and services, but configuration or application topology changes have to go through our Customer Success team, as the VMs are provisioned by us.
-Generation 3 gives you both the high availability from our Dedicated offer combined with the self-service flexibility and features of Platform.sh Professional.
+Dedicated Gen 2 infrastructure ensures increased uptime and availability for your applications and services, but configuration or application topology changes have to go through the Customer Success team as Platform.sh provisions the virtual machines.
+Dedicated Gen 3 gives you both the high availability of Dedicated Gen 2 and the self-service flexibility and features of Grid projects.

 - A minimum of three virtual machine cluster is associated with your default (production) environment, and also optionally with a staging environment.